Lee School (Leesburg, Florida)

 The Lee School (also known as the Lee Adult Education Center) is an historic school in Leesburg, Florida, United States.
 It is located at 207 North Lee Street.
-On February 17, 1995, it was added to the U.S. National Register of Historic Places.
+It was added to the U.S. National Register of Historic Places in 1995, and delisted in 2025.
 As of 2008, the Lee School is up for sale, posted by the Lake County School District.